GeneralMills/pytrends/README.md

 * Google may change aggregation level for items with very large or very small search volume
 * Google will send you an email saying that you had a new login after running this.
 * Rate Limit is not publicly known, let me know if you have a consistent estimate.
+* For certain configurations the dependency lib certifi requires the environment variable REQUESTS_CA_BUNDLE to be explicitly set and exported.
+This variable must contain the path where the ca-certificates are saved or a SSLError: [SSL: CERTIFICATE_VERIFY_FAILED] error is given at runtime.

 # Credits